 Kurt Friese’s second book, Chasing Chiles (co-authored with Gary Nabhan and Kraig Kraft) used heirloom chile peppers as a lens through which to view the here-and-now effects of global warming.
 Because chiles are so prolific and promiscuous, they adapt quickly, and make an excellent “canary in the coal mine.”
 The book drives home the point: anthropogenic climate change is real, and it’s here now – not in some distant future.

 One might think that issues like global warming are beyond the purview of local government, but the bumper sticker is true: THINK GLOBALLY – ACT LOCALLY.
+In December of 2017, Johnson County was among the first in the country to commit to the Paris Climate Accord despite the president's misguided decision to withdraw from it.

 While of course it is unwise to connect any given weather event directly to climate change, the trends we have witnessed here in Johnson County over the last couple of decades lead to one unmistakable conclusion: The impact is now, and it’s not just for low-lying coastal cities.
 This is affecting us all.